 I think bread has been baked for centuries using flour, salt, water, and yeast or other form of leavening.
 As far as I know the recipe for "No-Knead" bread dough was printed in the New York times.
 I don't know what month, day, or year.
+Flour Tortillas (as made by Mike!)
 Since Mike and I have been together, I have been the cook.

 I think I can only count twice that he has made dinner.
 Most of the time I don’t really care (I love to be in the kitchen) but there are just some days that I wish I didn’t have to.
 One of those days happened and it was like a prayer had been answered.
-Flour Tortillas (as made by Mike!)
+The Merlin Menu: Dutch Oven Bread.
 I have for years made homemade bread.

 It's one of the most satisfying things to bake I think.
 And yet I have tried and tried to make bread that will have a nice crust and soft and moist inside.
 But that crispy outside crust is very difficult to achieve because of todays ovens.
-The Merlin Menu: Dutch Oven Bread
+Artisan Bread in Five Minutes a Day.
+And I’m not even kidding!

 I set out to make a bread that would be easy and as fail-safe as possible for entry-level bakers to produce.
 I chose the Rustic Country Bread recipe from King Arthur flour.
 The recipe is available on line at their website.
 I thought it would be a good recipe to introduce bakers who haven’t used or had experience with using a pre-ferment method (poolish) when making an “artisan” bread and because of its simplicity it’s a good one for new bakers to try.
 I used a Dutch oven for baking the bread, which pretty much eliminates the problems of moving the fermented loaf onto a stone and running the risk of having it sink or losing it completely.